About Rootling

 Pigs rootle to eat, play, and know.
 As omnivorous animals, they use their snouts to disturb the soil, uncover foods and understand their environment and other pigs.
 Rootling is curiosity and exploration.
 This website is a playground for rootlers.
 Consume playfully, haphazardly, disruptively, and from a variety of sources, and learn about pigs in their many guises, capacities, and relations with humans.

 Drag your mouse or finger on a touchscreen to move across the landscape.
-If using a touchscreen, try using two fingers, like running, to move faster!
+If using a phone, holding it horizontally and using your thumbs works best.
 A wild pig accompanies your exploration.
-Forms, colours, and ideas shimmer beneath the surface.
+Forms, colours, and ideas shimmer and pulsate beneath the surface.
 By repeatedly clicking you can unearth and discover the content beneath.
 The more you rootle, the more the landscape becomes diverse and vibrant.

 keep clicking to unblur the tiles and open a post